konekotech/ghidramcp-vscode/README.md

 When you start the server for the first time:

-1. The extension will create a Python virtual environment (if not configured otherwise)
+1. **With uv (recommended)**: The extension will use `uv run` to automatically handle PEP 723 dependencies from the script
-2. It will install dependencies from `requirements.txt` located in the same directory as the bridge script
+2. **Without uv**: The extension will create a Python virtual environment, parse PEP 723 dependencies from the script, and install them using pip
 3. It will start the bridge server with the configured parameters

 ## Troubleshooting